basant20415/Embedded_Linux/README.md

 If you are building the software package only for use on the host system you use for building, then you would normally stop after installing the binaries on your system.
 However, if you are looking to distribute the binaries for installation and use on other systems, you would also include the package step, which creates an archive that can be used by the package management system for installation

+## Detailed Workﬂow Process Steps

+### Source Fetching

+The recipes call out the location of the sources such as source ﬁle packages, patches, and auxiliary ﬁles.
+BitBake can retrieve sources locally from the build host or remotely via network from external source repositories.
+Source ﬁles can be presented in a wide variety of formats such as plain and compressed tarballs.
+They can be retrieved via ﬁle transfer protocols like http ,https as well as obtained from source control management (SCM) systems such as Git, SVN, and many more.
+Recipes specify the locations of the source ﬁles by including their URIs in the **SRC_URI variable**.
+The URIs in SRC_URI usually point to the upstream source repositories of the software package, such as the ﬁle download servers or the SCM of the upstream projects.

+Before attempting to download a source software package from upstream repositories speciﬁed by the recipe’s SRC_URI variable, BitBake ﬁrst checks the local download directory to see whether the correct version of the source ﬁles has already been retrieved.
+If it cannot ﬁnd the sources in the local download area, BitBake then attempts to retrieve the source ﬁles from a list of mirror ﬁle servers called **premirrors** if they are conﬁgured.
+If none of the premirrors contains the necessary ﬁles, BitBake next tries the actual upstream repositories, as speciﬁed in SRC_URI .
+If it cannot ﬁnd the ﬁles there or if the upstream repositories are inaccessible, BitBake attempts to download the ﬁles from a second list of mirror servers In the context of this book, we call these servers postmirrors, although in OpenEmbedded terminology, they are simply referred to as mirrors.

+The Yocto Project maintains high-availability ﬁle servers on which the team places all upstream software packages.
+The Poky distribution conﬁguration instructs BitBake to use the Yocto Project mirrors before attempting to download ﬁles directly from upstream repositories.
+Using the Yocto Project mirrors makes builds less dependent on the availability of the upstream ﬁle servers.

+You may also set up mirrors as part of your own build infrastructure to maintain direct control of the sources included with your builds.

 ## Metadata Files
 Metadata ﬁles are subdivided into the categories conﬁguration ﬁles and recipes.